How Tech Is Changing the HVAC Sector

 This type of air conditioning unit is still a work in progress; such systems cannot yet operate for a full day.
 But they have, so far, proven able to cool a home for about six hours per day, and they are energy efficient during that time.
 How does it work?
 This system will chill and freeze 450 gallons of water inside a tank overnight, and then use that ice to cool the structure (often a commercial building) for about six hours the next day.
 By the time all that ice melts, the building’s regular air conditioning system will take over, making this a dual system.
 This can reduce the structure’s energy consumption overall, and business owners who live in a warm area of the nation may contact local air conditioning contractors if they offer this sort of cooling unit.
 They are often found in California in particular, where this technology is being pioneered.
 As for terminology, the overnight freezing process is the “ice charging” mode, and during the day, that system switches to the “ice cooling” mode.

 It is possible for some HVAC companies to offer geothermal air conditioning and heating, by using underground hardware.
 How does this work?
+What is HVAC technology doing with this?
 An earth loop, or a series of underground pipes, will take advantage of how the earth’s temperature is consistent even if outdoor temperatures become very warm or cool.
 Water runs through those pipes and assumes the temperature of the underground soil, and fans and compressors allow air to get cooled or warmed by that ground-temperature water and distribute it to the house.
 In short, the earth’s consistent temperature is reflected in the house’s own circulated air.
 Geothermal pumps like these have been used since the 1940s, but the technology has only recently gained widespread attention since it plays a role in the “green technology” trend, and this system can provide free hot or warm water for the household as a bonus.
-Some say that this system can be as much as four times more efficient than electric heating/cooling systems for a house.
+Some air conditioner repair technicians say that this system can be as much as four times more efficient than electric heating/cooling systems for a house.

 Some solutions to the question “how can we reduce energy needs for heating and cooling?” may sound a little odd, but they have potential.
 For example, 3-D printing technology can be put to use this way, and it has been suggested that a 3-D printed brick can be placed in a room, and that brick is designed so it can absorb the moisture in a room and thus cool it down somewhat.
 This won’t have much of an effect in a hot environment, but it could be a step in the right direction.
 It has also been suggested that waste heat from computers could, one day, be harnessed and fed to the house’s heating system or help generate electricity.
 Energy efficiency means wasting nothing, and an efficient HVAC system can make use of nearly anything to make itself run.